 Before you start

-You need a Google Account to access the Google Developers Console, request an API key, and register your application.
+You need a Google Account to access the Google API Console, request an API key, and register your application.

 Register your application with Google so that it can submit API requests.